- Scientists find a region in northern Ethiopia where water is abundant, but life is absent.

 Recently, an international team of researchers focused on a region on Earth where water is abundant, but life is absent.
 The place is Dallol, located in northern Ethiopia.
 It is one of the most remote areas on Earth with a record-high average temperature.

 Microorganisms can survive on the most extreme environments on Earth, but no microbial life has been discovered in hot, acidic, hypersaline ponds of Dallol.

 In May 2019, another team of researchers published a paper in Nature, reporting the first evidence of life in Dallol.
 They claimed that life (in the form of ultra-small structures) is entombed within mineral deposits, which were identified as a class of archaea.

 The new study, on the other hand, concludes otherwise: there is no life in the highly-active hydrothermal system of Dallol.
 Researchers came to this conclusion after examining many more samples than in previous studies, with adequate controls.

-There is no microbial life in the hyperacid pools of Dallol but what does exist is a great diversity of halophilic archaea (a class of microorganism) in the saline canyons and desert around the hydrothermal site.
+There is no microbial life in the hyperacid pools of Dallol, but what does exist is a great diversity of halophilic archaea (a class of microorganisms) in the saline canyons and desert around the hydrothermal site.

 Researchers used several techniques to confirm the results, including

 - Large-scale sequencing of genetic markers to identify microorganisms.

 - Fluorescent flow cytometry to recognize individual cells.

 - X-ray spectroscopy combined with scanning electron microscopy to analyze samples in detail.